syves/watermark/src/main/scala/watermark/service/README.md

 1. I wrote this in a fairly functional style because that is what I have been doing.
 I'm open to other styles!
 I thought you might enjoy seeing how this would be done with a type safe server.
 2. This is my first attempt at using Akka.
 I look forward to learning more about it!
 It has been fun!

+okay three...
+This is not as good as code that would be in production, partially because it has had no peer review!